idemeum/idemeum-docs-vue.github.io/remote-access/enable-remote-access.md

 ::: warning Provisioning time

-Typically it will take up to 10 minutes to provision remite access infrastructure for your tenant.
+Typically it will take up to 10 minutes to provision remote access infrastructure for your tenant.

 :::